-My key question here is: how do qualitative methods (interviews, focus groups and so on) help us understand technology and development?
+My key question has always been: how do qualitative methods (interviews, focus groups and so on) help us understand technology and development?

 Talking with a purpose